DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 ##Age Preferences of the Potential Partner

 Love without social constraint is a myth.
-The Sociology of the family, have shown, for decades, that couples tend to be homogamous, “that is, individuals are attracted to persons who are similar on one or more characteristics”.[^7_Casimiro_63] Homogamy is a social proximity that may be based on culture, class, religion, economic status or age: the so-called age homogamy.
+The Sociology of the family, have shown, for decades, that couples tend to be homogamous, "that is, individuals are attracted to persons who are similar on one or more characteristics".[^7_Casimiro_63] Homogamy is a social proximity that may be based on culture, class, religion, economic status or age: the so-called age homogamy.
 On the Internet the possibilities of meeting someone that otherwise would never be met are high.
 This means that the chances of